 In the mid-1950s, Japan pulled off its post-war economic miracle.
 In the wake of the economic rise, a veritable underwear boom epitomised by the iconic panty set in.
 Due to the shortage of textiles, women who so far could only care about their outer fashion now could afford to spend more money on their “inner fashion” as well.
 Fashion shows specialised in undies were ubiquitous, and underwear sections in department stores expanded.
 Behind all this was the start of private broadcasting, the development of modern media, and also the emergence of the fashion industry, with lingerie pioneers such as Wacoal Corporation.
 Modern underwear had finally taken off.

 Interestingly, once Japanese women started wearing underwear, a stronger sense of physical shame evolved.
 Once covered by underwear, their awareness of private parts gradually increased, according to Professor Inoue.
 And the Japanese government played a great part in this as well.

 In the late 50s, the underwear boom swept Japanese women into the panty era.
-Women started to realize that underwear should be hidden in skirts.
-What changed the female mind-set was widespread westernization ingested in classes at dress making schools, through manner books, the behaviour of Western ladies visiting Japan, Western movies (see “Seven Year-Itch” screened in 1955), etc. Japanese women had been shaped by Western concepts of demeanour and style.
+Women started to realise that underwear should be hidden in skirts.
+What changed the female mindset was widespread westernisation ingested in classes at dressmaking schools, through manner books, the behaviour of Western ladies visiting Japan, Western movies (see “Seven Year-Itch” screened in 1955), etc. Japanese women had been shaped by Western concepts of demeanour and style.